facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

   # display examples from bAbI 10k task 1
-  python -m parlai.scripts.display_data -t babi:task10k:1
+  parlai display_data -t babi:task10k:1

 Now let's try to train a model on it (even on your laptop, this should train fast).

 .. code-block:: bash

   # train MemNN using batch size 1 and 4 threads for 5 epochs
-  python -m parlai.scripts.train_model -t babi:task10k:1 -mf /tmp/babi_memnn -bs 1 -nt 4 -eps 5 -m memnn --no-cuda
+  parlai train_model -t babi:task10k:1 -mf /tmp/babi_memnn -bs 1 -nt 4 -eps 5 -m memnn --no-cuda

 Let's print some of its predictions to make sure it's working.

 .. code-block:: bash

   # display predictions for model save at specified file on bAbI task 1
-  python -m parlai.scripts.display_model -t babi:task10k:1 -mf /tmp/babi_memnn -ecands vocab
+  parlai display_model -t babi:task10k:1 -mf /tmp/babi_memnn -ecands vocab

 The "eval_labels" and "MemNN" lines should (usually) match!